 As the patient continues to build upon their disease management and mental health concerns, therapeutic support derived from formal treatment decreases as they develop greater well-being and life skills.
 The developmental process of emotional stability and well-being is reflected in the patient building upon their social affiliations and community based recovery support.
 Additionally, the patient demonstrates they have identified and are actively pursuing life’s meanings in career, education, familial relationships and personal interest that they find meaningful.

-During each level of care, the Phoenix Recovery & Counseling Centers provide recovery capital, which is a form of education and skill development to aid in sustained recovery.
-This recovery capital is accomplished through three types of therapy: individual therapy, group therapy, and recreational therapy.
+During each level of care, The Phoenix Recovery Center provides recovery capital, which is a form of education and skill development to aid in sustained recovery.
+This recovery capital is accomplished through four types of therapy, individual therapy, group therapy, and recreational therapy.

-Furthermore, the three specific areas of recovery capital that we at the Phoenix Recovery and Counseling Centers found will give you the best tools for lasting success include: personal capital, family and social capital, and community recovery capital.
+Furthermore, the three specific areas of recovery capital that we at The Phoenix Recovery Center found will give you the best tools for lasting success include: personal capital, family and social capital, and community recovery capital.

 First, personal recovery capital focuses on basic wellness–financial resources, housing situation, access to transportation, etc.–as well as psychological aspects of developing your dreams, hopes and beliefs for a meaningful life.

-Next, relationship recovery capital focuses on family and social relationships and the level of support the patient has outside of the Phoenix Recovery & Counseling Centers.
+Next, relationship recovery capital focuses on family and social relationships and the level of support the patient has outside of The Phoenix Recovery Center.

-Lastly, community recovery capital focuses on local resources—such as vocational rehab, sober schools, employment, access to AA, etc.—that support patients during their treatment.
+Lastly, community recovery capital focuses on local resources—such as vocational rehab, schools, employment, access to groups, etc.—that support patients during their treatment.

 By growing in recovery capital, the more stable your overall recovery process/treatment will be.

-The Phoenix Recovery and Counseling Centers are driven by the guiding mission statement of: “Empowering individuals and families suffering from addiction, to celebrate life through lasting solutions.”
-We accomplish the recovery experience through a continuum of care that begins at a Residential Treatment facility and traverses across a Day Program, Intensive Outpatient (IOP), to General Outpatient (GOP).
+The Phoenix Recovery Center, LLC. is driven by the guiding mission statement of: “Empowering individuals and families suffering from addiction & mental health disorders, to celebrate life through lasting solutions.”
+We accomplish the recovery experience through a continuum of care that begins at our Residential Treatment facility and traverses across a Day Program, Intensive Outpatient (IOP), to General Outpatient (GOP).
 Lastly, the continuum of care culminates in a weekly Alumni Support Meeting, which provides a recovery support community to sustain the recovery capital of The Phoenix Alumni.

-To make the claim as a top drug and alcohol rehab center in Utah, one must identify that they possess the knowledge of the disease of addiction and integrate an expertise and understanding of the science of addiction and recovery.
+To make the claim as one of the top Mental Health recovery facilities in Utah, one must identify that they possess the knowledge & expertise of the disease of mental health and integrate that expertise and understanding of the science of recovery.
 At The Phoenix, we do make that claim!
-We know and understand the science of chemical dependency with its associated neurological changes and its impact upon the pleasure system, emotions, learning, memory, motivation, and most importantly, the ability to exercise choice.
+Our body of medical & clinical professionals know and understand the biological and psychological science that support treatments in trauma, emotional disorders, behavioral mental health and other mental health concerns.

 Perhaps the most profound aspect of the Phoenix Difference is our approach.
 While we are extremely deliberate in educating and supporting the client in disease management and better equipping them with the skills of developing a stable recovery capital experience, our focus distinguishes us as unique.
 Our focus is centered upon the spiritual meaning making, seeking, and fulfillment aspects of the human experience.
 Critical to the health, wellness, and thriving in the human condition is the process of having the “inner ear,” the capacity to discover what one believes in themselves and life, to draw upon gifts, strengths and support systems to pursue those goal directed meaning pursuits.
 To this end, our treatment is extremely individualized, with treatment objectives being largely defined by those awakenings and pursuits that exist within each client.